mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 	sudo tar -xf apache-solr-3.6.0.tgz

-Now adjust the ownership to the directory like this:
+Now adjust the ownership and group of the directory to `root` like this:

 	sudo chown root:root -R /usr/share/apache-solr-3.6.0